Webcam model: Hosting websites

 The camming site keeps a percentage of the tips, and the amount varies.
 Big earners can get a bigger chunk of their tips.
 Commissions earned by webcam models vary widely by website and are usually based on a percentage of gross sales, although sometimes they are in the form of a flat fee.
 They may also earn money through advertising or commissions by persuading customers to sign up for membership at adult pornographic paysites.
 Many sites encourage viewers to purchase items from online wish lists.
 Some webcam models cater to particular fetishes, such as a fascination with feet, and might earn additional money by selling worn socks to patrons.
 Some models will cater to extremely specific fetishes, as customers with uncommon fetishes tend to pay more.
 This has been criticized as a "race to the bottom," where webcam models will attempt to outdo each other in perversity.
 In reaction, cam models on websites such as Chaturbate have developed a culture discouraging engagement in fetishes they consider demeaning.

 Camming sites specify rules and restrictions for their cam models, which in turn tend to give the camming site a distinct style and format.
 For example, one major free-access site, which only allows female models, fosters an environment where the camgirls are not necessarily obligated to do masturbation shows or even display nudity.
 Consequently, some of that site's models create a more relaxed "hangout atmosphere" within their rooms that occasionally resembles a talk show.
 Conversely, another major cam site, which allows men and couples to perform, tends to be more sexual and show-oriented.
 On some sites, models are not required to show their face on the webcam stream (thus allowing the use of veils, masks, ...).
 Other cam site rules might prohibit working in a public place so that the model does not get a public indecency arrest, the way that Kendra Sunderland was charged after her 2014 performance inside the Oregon State University Library.
 Models who violate a camming site's rules may be subjected to a temporary or permanent ban from the cam site.

 Social media

 Webcam models often rely on social media to interact with existing customers and to meet new customers.
-This has potential disadvantages; however, mainstream social media platforms often have poorly-defined and changing rules that sex workers can inadvertently break.
+This has potential disadvantages; however, mainstream social media platforms often have poorly defined and changing rules that sex workers can inadvertently break.
 Having a social media account closed for any reason – legitimate or otherwise – can severely affect a performer's ability to earn income.

-Some cam models have non-commercial personal web blogs.
-They use it for contact with fans, blogging about the everyday life of a webcam model, and as a help and guide to aspiring models.
-Due to social stigma, mainstream media offers no real information about webcam modeling, but rather sensationalist news (incidents and accidents, celebrities involvements...).
-As such, these blogs are the only window into the life of models.